HeinzBenjamin/FlexCLI/README.md

 Please follow the instructions under one of these options:<p>
 <i><b>Option 1: Only use FlexHopper</b></i>
 1. Make sure your machine fulfills the hardware requirements (see below).
-2. Make sure you have Rhino 5 64bit or Rhino 6 64bit along with the latest version of Grasshopper installed.
+2. Make sure you have the latest version of Rhino 6 64bit along with the latest version of Grasshopper installed.
 3. Download the package:<br>
 - Go to www.food4rhino.com/app/flexhopper<br>
 - Download latest version <br>